Improve ri command

 Updated by duerst (Martin Dürst) over 4 years ago

 I think it would be great to somehow integrate the 'do_you_mean' functionality into ri.

 Also, a bit more interactivity may help.
 As an example, if I write "ri each", I get just a concatenation of the doc for many different 'each' methods.
 It would be better to get a list, and a way to select a specific one.

 Also, being able to use something like ri inside irb may be helpful.
 Maybe that already exists, and I just don't know.

-Updated by stomar (Marcus Stollsteimer) over 3 years ago
+Updated by stomar (Marcus Stollsteimer) almost 4 years ago

 I like and use ri.
 It's nice that it works offline but there are some inconveniences; two of them that come to my mind right now:

 For common method names the output is rather confusing, implementations from core and stdlib and installed gems are listed without any logic order (at least to me).

 ri doesn't give the full namespace hierarchy of a given method, so it's not always easy to get more information on the class that defines a specific method.
 Example:

 Regarding the suggestion of showing the ri command for every method in the HTML docs: for me that would produce too much noise.